-- Environmental Controls: the set of policies, standards and procedures that provide the Board's expectations for carrying out the internal control system.
+- 1. Environmental Controls: the set of policies, standards and procedures that provide the Board's expectations for carrying out the internal control system.
 Board policies, executive and management leadership, the organization structure, personnel policies and practices, insured risks to cover losses, and monitoring for "red flags" are all examples of environmental controls. - Administrative Controls: are managerial policies, standards, and procedures that interpret and put into practice internal controls.
-Examples are internal control standards that cover the authorization of transactions, separation of duties, access to software and records, procedures to run trial balances and reconcile accounts, physical audits, documentation, record retention, and security of sensitive information. - 3.
-Other Administrative Controls: Several other documents exist which inform internal controls including employee handbooks and the collective bargaining agreement, the Purchasing Manual, IT Policies, the Award Management Procedure (for managing federal and state grants), and the Transit Asset Management Plan.
+Examples are internal control standards that cover the authorization of transactions, separation of duties, access to software and records, procedures to run trial balances and reconcile accounts, physical audits, documentation, record retention, and security of sensitive information. - Other Administrative Controls: Several other documents exist which inform internal controls including employee handbooks and the collective bargaining agreement, the Purchasing Manual, IT Policies, the Award Management Procedure (for managing federal and state grants), the Transit Asset Management Plan, and the Public Transportation Agency Safety Plan (PTASP).